Montmartre History and Entertainment Culture

 The property speculators who helped Baron Haussmann and Napoleon III to systematically reduce swathes of old Paris to piles of rubble saw, for the moment, little opportunity in rural Montmartre.

-Whilst in Paris great processional avenues and prestigious boulevards pierced the city, in Montmartre hens scratched in kitchen gardens, goats wandered between the shacks, mules brayed, painters sat by easels, the sails of the windmills stiffened in the breeze and the wisteria quietly spread over house and through garden.
+In Paris tumultuous change was afoot as great processional avenues and prestigious boulevards relentlessly and ruthlessly pierced the old city.
+In Montmartre hens scratched in kitchen gardens, goats wandered between the shacks, mules brayed, painters perched by easels, the sails of the windmills stiffened in the breeze, the sun set, the moon rose, the cafés filled, absinthe encountered stomach and brain and the wisteria silently spread over house and through garden.

 Vines and the Maquis

-‘Maquis’ in French means land of little value, scrub or moorland.
+Maquis in French means land of little value, scrub or moorland.
 According to context it can also mean hiding or going underground.
-The French Resistance fighters of World War II went to the maquis in order to carry out covert operations.
+Displaced people from the redevelopment of Paris found refuge there.

 On the northern slopes of the hill vines were still cultivated as they had been in the Paris region since at least the Middle Ages and probably Roman times.